l5h6y7lhy/ECE-385-Final-Project/README.md

 **io_handler.h:** This is the header file for functions to handle inputs and outputs with the USB ports.

 **lab8.sv:** This module is the top-level controller of the whole Pacman game.

+**usb.c:** This file contains the functions to handle data packets from the USB ports.

+**usb.h:** This is the header file for functions to handle data packets from the USB ports.

+**walldecider.sv:** This module detects if there are any walls around the Pacman.